tunglm2203/pcdt/README.md

 ./scripts\PCDT\launch_DT_kitchen.sh
 ```

-## The code will be updated further in the near future.

 ## Citation
-If you use this repo in your research, please consider citing the paper as follows
+If you use this repo in your research, please consider citing the paper as follows:
 ```
-@article{luu2024predictive,
+@inproceedings{luu2024predictive,
-  title={Predictive Coding for Decision Transformer}, author={Luu, Tung M and Lee, Donghoon and Yoo, Chang D}, journal={arXiv preprint arXiv:2410.03408}, year={2024}
+  title={Predictive Coding for Decision Transformer}, author={Luu, Tung M and Lee, Donghoon and Yoo, Chang D}, booktitle={2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, year={2024}, organization={IEEE}
 }
 ```

 ## Acknowledgements
+- This work was partly supported by Institute for Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea
+government(MSIT) (No. 2021-0-01381, Development of Causal AI through Video Understanding and Reinforcement Learning, and Its Applications to Real Environments) and partly supported by Institute of Information &
+communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) [RS-2021-II212068, Artificial Intelligence Innovation Hub (Seoul National University).

-This code is based on top of :
+- This code is based on top of :
 [Decision Transformer](https://github.com/kzl/decision-transformer) ,
 [Goal-Conditioned Predictive Coding for Offline Reinforcement Learning](https://github.com/brown-palm/GCPC) ,
 [Masked Trajectory Models](https://github.com/facebookresearch/mtm).